iankorf/pypractice/mldemo/README.md

 ```

 This results in 2 files: `acc.txt` and `don.txt`.
 Use `less` to examine the
 files and you will find the sequences are all 10 nt long.
-The file names and 10
+The file names and
-are default parameters of the program, but these can be overridden with
+the number 10 are default parameters of the program, but these can be
-commandline options.
-When you write your own programs, do not hard-code paths
+overridden with commandline options.
+When you write your own programs, do not
-or parameters unless you also provide a way to override them, like this program
+hard-code paths or parameters unless you also provide a way to override them,
-does.
+like this program does.

 How many sequences are there? (hint: use `wc`).
 Did you notice this isn't the
 same number as the input sequences?
 Can you figure out why that is?
+Try reading
+the program.

 How many unique sequences are there? (hint: use `sort -u`).
 Fewer.
 Do you think
 it's a good idea to remove duplicates?